 The more her emotions escalate, the calmer we need to become – for everyone’s sake.

-If we can choose to respond instead of react in anger, we can be a catalyst in helping our daughters work through their emotions – instead of adding fuel to the fire.
+If we can choose to respond instead of react in anger, we can be a catalyst in helping our daughters work through their emotions – and avoid adding fuel to the fire.

 So instead of getting offended and telling her how she needs to “calm down” or worse, trying to convince her it really “isn’t that bad”, start with some empathy.